Procedures, Records, and Forms

 An inactive storage location should be secure from unauthorized access, as well as provide protection from physical damage, e.g., from vandalism, water, fire.

-At WSU Pullman, if acceptable space is not available to store inactive records for the required retention period, route a written request for storage space to Space Management in Capital Planning and Development; mail code 3611; telephone 335-8456.
+At WSU Pullman, if acceptable space is not available to store inactive records for the required retention period, route a written request for storage space to Space Management in Facilities Services, Capital; mail code 3611; telephone 335-8456.

 An approved records schedule provides authorization to archive or to dispose of University records.
 (RCW 40.14.060)